Xilinx/finn/docs/finn/hw_build.rst

    :align: center

-A model where all layers have been converted to HLS layers can be processed by FINN to build a bitfile targeting either a Zynq or Alveo system.
+A model where all layers have been converted to HLS layers can be processed by FINN to build a bitfile and driver targeting a Zynq system or to generate a Vivado IP Integrator (IPI) design with AXI stream (FIFO) in-out interfaces, which can be integrated onto any Xilinx FPGA as part of a larger system.

 Hardware Build
 ==============

-Internally, the hardware build consists of the following steps:
+Internally, the hardware build for Zynq devices consists of the following steps:

 1. Driver generation
 2. DMA and DWC node insertion